Coey-Mitchell Automobile Company

-The Coey-Mitchell Automobile Company was an American automobile manufacturer that built the Coey automobiles and operated a chain of American Driving Schools from 1913 to 1917 and was headquartered in Chicago, Illinois.
+The Coey-Mitchell Automobile Company was an American automobile manufacturer that built the Coey automobiles and operated a chain of American Driving schools from 1913 to 1917 and was headquartered in Chicago, Illinois.
 The company was founded under the name Coey-Mitchell Automobile Company by Charles A. Coey.
-The Coey family and their name come from Northern Ireland, where one still finds this name, for example in Comber.

-The company introduced the two-cylinder Coey Junior and Coey Bear with four cylinders, two cycle cars.
-In addition, they made the four-or six-cylinder sports car Coey Flyer, which was built specifically for Coeys nationwide chain of driving schools.
+The company introduced the two-cylinder Coey Junior and Coey Bear with four cylinders, two cyclecars.
+In addition, they made the four- or six-cylinder sports car Coey Flyer, which was built specifically for Coey's nationwide chain of driving schools.
 In 1917 Wonder Motor Truck Company bought the Coey Motor Company.